Delport121/Obsidian_Vault/Meetings/Meeting Notes 7.md

 (I am worried that I am not making enough progress fast enough)

 ## What have I done
-- Looked at SLAM once again
+- Looked at SLAM once again (Specifically the different types)
-- Matlab autonomous navigation part 2,3
+- Matlab autonomous navigation part 2,3....
 - Bayes rule and markov principle
+- I had to go through Bens stuff again to understand the sensor fusion and the different filter.
+I am finding it rather difficult to understand the algorithms

 ## Plan for next week:
 - Lectures Thursday and Friday (Its about Kalman filters, hopefully its worthwhile)